sushiswap/trident/contracts/pool/concentrated/README.md

 ## Representing global liquidity state

 We represent the state of a pool's liquidity by using a linked list which starts at price 0 and ends at infinity.
 For every new position we insert two elements into the linked list based on the range's start and end price.
-To make the list more managable we limit the prices of the range to be some power of `1.0001`.
+To make the list managable we limit the prices of the range to be some power of `1.0001`.
 E.g. our range can start at tick zero with a price of one `1.0000 = 1.0001^0` and end at tick 23028 which corresponds roughly to a price of ten. `10.0010 = 1.0001^23028`.
-With this approach we can cover the whole `(0, inf)` price range by using just `int24` as the exponent type.
+With this approach we can cover the whole `(0, inf)` price range by using just `int24` values.

-The linked list is represented by a `int24 => Tick` mapping where the Tick struct holds a pointer to the previous and the next tick and the liquidity added amount amongst other things.
+The linked list is represented by a `int24 => Tick` mapping where the Tick struct holds a pointer to the previous and the next tick and the liquidity (and variables tracing fees and time spent inside of a range).

 > We add a requierment that each position must start on an even and end on an odd tick.
 When we cross a tick this tells us weather we need to increase or decrease the current liquidity.